 Mosquitoes plague us with their whines and itchy bites as well as with the serious and life-threatening diseases they transmit to humans and other animals.
 Their economic impact is staggering.

-Historically, the avoidance of “malarial” swamps determined where towns did or didn’t develop.
-It is one reason wealthy people (who could pay for higher-priced land) have historically preferred building their homes on high land, away from water, flooding, and still, sultry air.
+Even before people figured out that malaria was transmitted by mosquitoes, they knew that the disease was associated with low areas with standing water.
+They blamed the still, humid air for their misery.
+The avoidance of “malarial” swamps determined where towns did or didn’t develop, and it is one reason why wealthy people (who could pay for higher-priced land) have historically preferred building their homes on high land.
+There, they enjoyed nice breezes, away from standing water, flooding, and still, sultry air.
 Look at the older parts of a city, and notice how most of the big mansions are built on hilltops.

 Although some mosquitoes prey on other mosquitoes, most are parasites.